-- 4.2.20 The Leaders of the other Opposition Groups continue to be a role of importance and the Panel was therefore of the view that the Group Leader(s) should receive a Tier Nine allowance, 10% of the Leader's Allowance, £2,254.
-The Panel was of the view that in order for the other Group Leader to receive the Special Responsibility Allowance the group should have at least five Members within the group. - 4.2.21 In 2019 the Panel was of the view that the Chairman of the Democracy and General Purposes Committee should receive a Special Responsibility Allowance and requested a copy of the scheduled work programme of the Committee.
-The Panel continues to be of the view that the Chairman of the Democracy and General Purposes Committee should receive a Special Responsibility Allowance and therefore recommends that the Chairman receive an allowance of 10% of the Leader's Allowance, £2,254.
+4.2.20 The Leaders of the other Opposition Groups continue to be a role of importance and the Panel continue to be of the view that the Group Leader(s) should receive a Tier

+Nine allowance, 10% of the Leader's Allowance, £2,303.67.
+The Panel was of the view that in order for the other Group Leader to receive the Special Responsibility Allowance the group should have at least 10% of total Members within the group (six Members).

+4.2.21 In 2019 the Panel was of the view that the Chairman of the Democracy and General Purposes Committee should receive a Special Responsibility Allowance and requested a copy of the scheduled work programme of the Committee.
+The Panel in 2023 continues to be of the view that the Chairman of the Democracy and General Purposes Committee should receive a Special Responsibility Allowance and therefore recommends that the Chairman receive an allowance of 10% of the Leader's Allowance, £2,303.67.

-WE RECOMMEND that the Group Leader(s), should receive a Tier Nine Allowance, 10% of the Leader's Allowance £2,254.
-WE FURTHER RECOMMEND that in order for a Group Leader to receive a Special Responsibility Allowance the group should have at least five Members in the Group.
-WE ALSO RECOMMEND that the Chairman of the Democracy and General Purposes Committee should also receive a Special Responsibility Allowance of 10% of the Leader's Allowance, £2,254.
+WE RECOMMEND that the Group Leader(s), should receive a Tier Nine Allowance, 10% of the Leader's Allowance £2,303.67.
+WE FURTHER RECOMMEND that in order for a Group Leader to receive a Special Responsibility Allowance the group should have at least 10% of total Members in the Group (six Members).
+WE ALSO RECOMMEND that the Chairman of the Democracy and General Purposes Committee should also receive a Special Responsibility Allowance of 10% of the Leader's Allowance, £2,303.67.